 When considering a video security solution, it’s important to know that installation is just part of the process in achieving your security goals.
 Video security cameras and security recording devices require a significant amount of configuration, to ensure that the many features and benefits available within these devices are set up optimally and performing the way you want them to.
-At Newcomb Computers, we offer expert video security system configuration services to residents and businesses in the Henderson, NC area.
+At Newcomb Tech, we offer expert video security system configuration services to residents and businesses in the Henderson, NC area.
 Our expert team of certified video security professionals is highly trained on all of the surveillance gear that we sell, and is dedicated to ensuring that you get the most out of your video security system.

 Another important aspect of video security is ongoing technical support.
 When technologies change, when you want to upgrade or expand your video security system, or when you have a maintenance issue with your system, professional support is essential to getting you what you need, when you need it.
-Newcomb Computers is proud of our local Henderson, NC support team, and the relationships we’ve built with our customers in the surrounding community.
+Newcomb Tech is proud of our local Henderson, NC support team, and the relationships we’ve built with our customers in the surrounding community.
 We focus on customizing our security solutions to meet the unique needs of Henderson, NC homeowners and business owners, and our approach to technical support is the same – we provide individualized solutions, custom-tailored to the specifics of your video surveillance system and your security goals.

 We provide expert setup and support for your Henderson, NC video security system.
 Contact us today for a no-obligation security assessment.